whatdousmean/Matyas-and-Gabe-HydoTesla/README.md

 # Design Evaluation
   ## Output Display
-  LED on top of the car showing on/off
+  We used a singular green LED on the top of the car to show if it was on or off.
+It is powered by the 9 pin, which is turned on when the water board is dipped in water.
   ## Manual User Input
-  Photoresistor headlights.
-User shines light at the headlights and the car responds by turning in the direction of the light.
+  Our manual user input is in the form of our photoresistor headlights.
+The user shines a light at either of the headlights, and the car will turn towards the light.
   ## Automatic Sensor
-  Water board automatically senses if there is water or not.
-If there is, the motor is turned on and the car goes.
-If not, the car is stationary.
+  Our water board automatically senses if there is water on it or not.
+If there is, the water board will activate our 12 volt motor and green LED.
+If not, the car will remain stationary and the LED will be off.
   ## Actuators
-  Servo, 12 Volt DC Motor
+  We used two different actuators, our servo, which activated our front steering, and a 12 volt motor, which powered the back axel to spin, and thus, the car to move.
   ## Mechanisms
-  Gear Shaft Mechanism, Servo connection to front axel for steering
+  Our two main mechanisms were our gear shaft that connected our motor to the back axel, and the servo's connection to the front axel to determine steering.
   ## Hardware
-  Arduino, plywood, screws, bolts, axels, wheels, motor, servo, tupperware, wires, CUSTOM 3D PRINTED MOTOR HOLDER
+  We had lots of different hardware, so here are all of the items: Arduino uno, plywood, screws, bolts, axels, wheels, motor, servo, tupperware, wires, CUSTOM 3D PRINTED MOTOR HOLDER, resistors, photoresistors, mosfet, LED, water board, breadboard
-  ## Logic
+  ## Logic, Processing, and Control
   Our full Arduino Uno code can be found here:

   https://github.com/whatdousmean/Matyas-and-Gabe-HydroTesla/blob/e636a06a375cc82a635ebf0bc8ff4fe23f6c6746/Water%20Board%20Arduino%20Code

-  ## Processing
-  Arduino board takes in analogRead numbers from photoresistor headlights and water board.
+  Our arduino uno was the main part of this entire project.
+It enabled everything, the water board, motor, photoresistors, servo, and more to work together.
+It is important to note that we imported the Servo library into our code in order to be able to use our servo properly.
+This line where we import the Servo library is on line 2 of our code.

-  ## Control
+  ## Other Adjustments
-  Arduino controls the servo, LED, and motor based off of the analogRead numbers
+  We did not have very many adjustments to our final plan, just two main ones:

+  1) Originally, we had planned to add another photoresistor to determine speed.
+Unfortunately, we had to cancel this plan due to already low speeds and high resistance from the photoresistor.
+  2) While this may not be a real "adjustment" this is important.
+We designed a custom motor holder that we installed underneath the car.
+This holds our motor steady and in place.
+The link to the stl file of this can be found here:

+     insert link